dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 ## Add additional toppings

-The user should also be able to select additional toppings.
+The user should also be able to select additional toppings on `ConfigurePizzaDialog`.
 Add a list property for storing the available toppings.
 Initialize the list of available toppings by making an HTTP GET request to the `/toppings` API.

 ```csharp
 @inject HttpClient HttpClient